miller79/spring-boot-benchmark/README.md

 This application takes the spring-boot-benchmark-original and adds `camel-activemq-starter`.

+### spring-boot-benchmark-all

+This application reflects the minimal application with all dependencies added.

 ## Build and Run Application

 Go to the folder of the benchmark you would like to run an run the following commands.